-Our school will use research-based best practices in the retention of high-performing teachers.
+Our school will use research-based best practices in the retention of highperforming teachers.
 These include but are not limited to: 1) Creating a culture of high expectations for teachers and students 2) Evaluating teachers based on performance and offering annual salary increases based on their evaluation 3) Providing teachers data-driven feedback through class MAP growth 4) Providing rewarding professional development opportunities for all teachers 5) Engaging teachers in decision making for school 6) An intentional focus on teacher retention by including it in school goals.

-2. Provide a description of the relationship that will exist between the charter school employees and the school's board of directors.
+2. Provide a description of the relationship that will exist between the charter school employees and the nonprofit board.

-The Board
+The Board:

-Oversees legal compliance with NCDPI and NC laws and statutes Drafts policies (with review by legal counsel)
+Oversees legal compliance with NCDPI and NC laws and statutes

+Drafts policies (with review by legal counsel)